How Do You Add Numbers In Scientific Notation

 Keep Track of Units

 When dealing with real-world problems, numbers often have units (e.g., meters, seconds, kilograms).
 Always keep track of the units and make sure they are consistent throughout the calculation.
-This will help you avoid errors and ensure that your answer is meaningful.
+This will help you avoid errors and confirm that your answer is meaningful.

 Use Technology Wisely